On orthogonal polar spaces: Elliptic gap

 Recall from Definition~\ref{dec} that an elliptic chain of a non-degenerate polar space $\cP$ of finite rank is a well-ordered chain

 where $\cE_{i}\subseteq\cP$ is a nice subspace of $\cP$ with the property that any of its hyperbolic lines contains exactly $2$ points.

-The following Lemma deals with arbitrary non-degenerate polar spaces. \begin{lemma} Let $\cP$ be a non-degenerate polar space and $(\cS_i)_{i\in I}$ be a chain of non-degenerate polar subspaces of $\cP$ ordered with respect to the inclusion relation $\subseteq.$ Then $\cS_I:=\bigcup_{i\in I}\cS_i$ is a non-degenerate polar space and $\cS_i$ is a subspace of $\cS_I$ for all $i$.
+The following lemma deals with arbitrary non-degenerate polar spaces. \begin{lemma} Let $\cP$ be a non-degenerate polar space and $(\cS_i)_{i\in I}$ be a chain of non-degenerate polar subspaces of $\cP$ ordered with respect to the inclusion relation $\subseteq$.
+Then $\cS_I:=\bigcup_{i\in I}\cS_i$ is a non-degenerate polar space and $\cS_i$ is a subspace of $\cS_I$ for all $i$.
 For any $a,b\in\cS_I$ with $a\not\perp_I b$ we have

 where $\perp_x$ denotes the collinearity relation in $\cS_x$ for $x=I$ or $x\in I$. \end{lemma} \begin{proof} By definition of subspace, $a\perp_I b$ in $\cS_I$ if and only if for all $i\in I$ such that $a,b\in\cS_i$ we have $a\perp_i b$.
 Let $a,b\in\cS_I$ with $a\not\perp_Ib$.
 Take $c\in\{a\}^{\perp_I\perp_I}$.
-For any $j$ such that $a,b,c\in\cS_j$ and any $x\in\{a,b\}^{\perp_j}$ we get $x\in\{a,b\}^{\perp_I}$; so $c\perp_I x$ and consequently $c\perp_i x$; this implies $c\in\{a,b\}^{\perp_j\perp_j}$. \end{proof} The following corollary is a direct consequence of the lemma. \begin{corollary} Let $\cP$ be a non-degenerate orthogonal polar space. \begin{enumerate} \item If $\fE$ be a chain of elliptic subspaces of $\cP$ then $\cE':=\bigcup_{\cE}\fE$ is either an elliptic space or it is a subspace generated by a frame. \item Let $\cE$ be an elliptic polar subspace of $\cP$, then $\cE$ is contained in a maximal elliptic polar subspace $\cE'$ of $\cP$. \end{enumerate} \end{corollary} \begin{proof} \begin{enumerate} \item By Lemma~\ref{l:hs} the hyperbolic lines of $\cE'$ consists of just two points.
-Then Case 1 follows from Theorem~\ref{thm hyperb lines}. \item Consider the set of all elliptic polar subspaces of $\cP$ containing $\cE.$ By Case~\ref{max1} every chain in it has an upper bound.
+For any $j$ such that $a,b,c\in\cS_j$ and any $x\in\{a,b\}^{\perp_j}$ we get $x\in\{a,b\}^{\perp_I}$; so, $c\perp_I x$ and, consequently, $c\perp_i x$; this implies that $c\in\{a,b\}^{\perp_j\perp_j}$. \end{proof} The following corollary is a direct consequence of the previous lemma. \begin{corollary} Let $\cP$ be a non-degenerate orthogonal polar space. \begin{enumerate} \item If $\fE$ be a chain of elliptic subspaces of $\cP$, then $\cE':=\bigcup_{\cE}\fE$ is either an elliptic space or it is a subspace generated by a frame. \item If $\cE$ is an elliptic polar subspace of $\cP$, then $\cE$ is contained in a maximal elliptic polar subspace $\cE'$ of $\cP$. \end{enumerate} \end{corollary} \begin{proof} \begin{enumerate} \item By Lemma~\ref{l:hs}, the hyperbolic lines of $\cE'$ consists of just two points.
+Then the first statement follows from Theorem~\ref{thm hyperb lines}. \item Consider the set of all elliptic polar subspaces of $\cP$ containing $\cE$.
+By the first statement every chain in it has an upper bound.
 Then the result now follows from Zorn's lemma. \end{enumerate} \end{proof}